My Little Pony: Make Your Mark: Release

 A 44-minute special, titled Make Your Mark, premiered on May 26, 2022, as a teaser.
 Chapter 2 of the series, featuring eight 22-minute episodes, was released on Netflix on September 26.
 To promote the series, the online game My Little Pony: Visit Maretime Bay was released on Roblox on September 29, 2022, and a "Visit Maretime Bay" ad campaign was created in partnership with the travel site Tripadvisor.

-Another double-length special episode, Winter Wishday, was released on Netflix on November 21.
+Another double-length special episode, Winter Wishday, was released on Netflix on November 21, and served as the first season finale.

+The second season consisting of the fourth chapter was released on June 6, 2023, with six 22-minute episodes and another 44-minute special Bridlewoodstock.
+A fifth chapter, which is the third season, and consisting of six episodes, was released on September 18, 2023.

+A sixth and final chapter, consisting of three episodes and a 44-minute special, Secrets of Starlight, was released on November 23, 2023.